 Suspension on medical grounds

-The employer should consider adjusting the working conditions or offering suitable alternative work.
-This alternative work must be on terms that are no less favourable than the original role (ie the pay rate must be the same).
-If it is not practical to make such adjustments then the employer may have to suspend the employee until it is safe for them to return to work.
+The employer should consider adjusting the staff member’s working conditions or offering suitable alternative work.
+This alternative work must be on terms that are no less favourable than the staff member’s original role (eg the pay rate must be the same).
+If this is not practical, the employer may have to suspend the staff member until it is safe for them to return to work.

 Pay during suspension

-An employee suspended from work on medical grounds must receive their full pay unless they:
+A staff member suspended from work on medical grounds must receive their full pay unless they:

 have been employed for less than one month